 Many of our suggestions have included variations on pros and cons lists.
 These become important documents for moving forward.
 They are a snap shot of the wisdom that you had available to you at the time you made your decision.
 They also provide an agenda for planning, to guide you in reinforcing the positives of the decision, and managing the identified negatives of the decision.

-We can offer telephone counselling to individuals and face to face counselling for couples as a resource for your decision making processes.
+We can offer telephone counselling to individuals and face to face counselling for the pregnant person only as a resource for your decision making processes.
 Contact us if this is something you think may help.